deadfry42/rubylox/README.md

  - This project started as a means to challenge myself.
 How?
 Roblox's 2D engine.
 Roblox doesn't have a fantastical 2D engine, so I thought maybe I could try and recreate a really good 2D game that I own in that engine (I don't know how this came to mind - my mind is weird)

+ - In the next section, I will talk about how the game's assets are going to be stored.
+I need to first say that if you get ahold of any patch that contains any '_MACOSX' folder, or any other folder relating to unix, that is because my main computers as of now are unix systems.
+Final releases should have this removed, but if you see any folder like this, just remove it.
+It's just there to help MACOSX keep folders in a certain position (i think)

 ## Assets:
 This game will require installing a patch to the Roblox internal game files.
 This process will differ between Windows & Mac, but there are tutorials on how to in the discord below.